-1 Canon C 1.3 provides that "According to the ancient law and usage of this Church and Realm of England, the priests and deacons who have received authority to minister in any diocese owe canonical obedience in all things lawful and honest to the bishop of the same ...".
-By way of acknowledgement of that duty, under Canon C 14 clergy are required on various occasions to make or reaffirm the Oath of Canonical Obedience to their diocesan bishop.
+1 Canon C 1.3 provides that "According to the ancient law and usage of this Church and Realm of England, the priests and deacons who have received authority to minister in an diocese owe canonical obedience in all things lawful and honest to the bishop of the same ...".
+By way of acknowledgement of that duty, under Canon C 14 clergy are required onvarious occasions to make or reaffirm the Oath of Canonical Obedience to their diocesan bishop.
 But we are advised that, in the light of the decision of the Privy Council in Long v Bishop of Capetown (1863), the duty of obedience does not require the cleric to comply with any and every direction given by the bishop; rather, it requires the cleric to obey such directions as the diocesan bishop is authorised by law to give.

-- 8. The practical arrangements to be made for parishes which, on grounds of theological conviction, are unable to receive the priestly or episcopal ministry of women need to be made with the same principle of simplicity in mind. - 9.
-Reciprocity means that everyone, notwithstanding differences of conviction on this issue, will accept that they can rejoice in each other's partnership in the Gospel and cooperate to the maximum possible extent in mission and ministry.
-There will need to be an acknowledgement that the differences of view which persist stem from an underlying divergence of theological conviction. - 10.
-In particular reciprocity will mean that those of differing conviction will do all within their power to avoid giving offence to each other.
-There will need to be sensitivity to the feelings of vulnerability that some will have that their position within the Church of England will gradually be eroded and that others will have because not everyone will receive their ministry. - 11.
-Now that the Church of England has admitted women to the episcopate there should within each diocese be at least one serving bishop, whether the diocesan or a suffragan, who ordains women to the priesthood.
-This has a bearing on the considerations that the Crown Nominations Commission and diocesan bishops will need to take into account when considering diocesan and suffragan appointments. - 12.
+- diocesan bishops will need to take into account when considering diocesan and suffragan appointments. - 11.
 In addition, dioceses are entitled to express a view, in the statement of needs prepared during a vacancy in see, as to whether the diocesan bishop should be someone who will or will not ordain women.
-In dioceses where the diocesan bishop does not ordain women he should ensure that a bishop who is fully committed to the ordained ministry of women is given a role across the whole diocese for providing support for female clergy and their ministry. - 13.
+In dioceses where the diocesan bishop does not ordain women he should ensure that a bishop who is fully committed to the ordained ministry of women is given a role across the whole diocese for providing support for female clergy and their ministry. - 12.
 All bishops have a shared responsibility for the welfare of the whole Church of England.
-It will be important that senior leadership roles within dioceses continue to be filled by people from across the range of traditions. - 14.
+It will be important that senior leadership roles within dioceses continue to be filled by people from across the range of traditions. - 13.
 Mutuality reflects the Church of England's wider commitment to sustaining diversity.
 It means that those of differing conviction will be committed to making it possible for each other to flourish.
-All should play a full part in the lives of the deaneries and dioceses and be prepared to engage with the diocesan bishop whoever he or she is. - 15.
+All should play a full part in the lives of the deaneries and dioceses and be prepared to engage with the diocesan bishop whoever he or she is. - 14.
 Equal treatment, for example in relation to resource issues and the discerning of vocations to the ordained ministry, is essential irrespective of convictions in relation to gender and ministry.
 In discerning vocations bishops will continue not to discriminate on the grounds of a candidate's theological conviction on his issue.
 In addition, ordination services for deacons and priests should be planned and conducted in a way that is consistent with the five guiding principles set out in paragraph 5 above.